-Outdoor commercial watering (public or private) using conservation measures and to the extent that sources of water other than fresh water are not available to use.

-Irrigation for commercial vegetable gardens and fruit orchards or the maintenance of livestock.

-Watering by commercial nurseries at a minimum necessary to maintain stock.

-Water use by arboretums and public gardens of national, state, or regional significance where necessary to specimens.

-Use of fresh water a minimum rate necessary to implement vegetation following earth-moving, where such vegetation is required by law or regulation.

-Filling and Operation of Swimming Pools:

-- Residential pools which serve more than 25 dwelling units. - Pools used by health care facilities for patient care and rehabilitation - Municipal pools

-Commercial car and truck washes

-Commercial Laundromats
+- Outdoor commercial watering (public or private) using conservation measures and to the extent that sources of water other than fresh water are not available to use. - Irrigation for commercial vegetable gardens and fruit orchards or the maintenance of livestock. - Watering by commercial nurseries at a minimum level necessary to maintain stock. - Water use by arboretums and public gardens of national, State, or regional significance where necessary to preserve specimens. - Use of fresh water at a minimum rate necessary to implement vegetation following earth-moving, where such vegetation is required by law or regulation. - Watering of golf course greens. - Filling and Operation of Swimming Pools: - Residential pools which serve more than 25 dwelling units. - Pools used by health care facilities for patient care and rehabilitation - Municipal pools - Commercial car and truck washes - Commercial Laundromats - Restaurants, clubs, and Eating Places

-- · Restaurants, clubs, and eating establishments - Air Conditioning: - Refilling for start up at the beginning of the cooling season - Make-up of water during cooling season - Refilling specifically approved by health officials and the municipal governing body where the water has been drained for health protection or repair purposes. - Schools, Churches, Motels/Hotels and Similar Commercial Establishments Class 3: Non-Essential Uses of Water - Ornamental Purposes: - Fountains, reflecting pools, and artificial waterfalls - Outdoor Non-Commercial Watering (public or private): - Gardens, lawns, parks, golf courses (except greens), playing fields and other recreational areas. - Filling and operation of recreational swimming pools which serve fewer than 25 dwellings - Non-commercial washing of motor vehicles - Serving water in restaurants, clubs, or eating places by specific request. - Air Conditioning: refilling cooling towers after draining except as specified in Class 1 Public Use: - Fire Hydrants: any purpose, including use of sprinkler caps and testing fire apparatus and for fire department drills, except as listed in Class 1 Flushing of Sewers and Hydrants except as listed in Class 1
+- Air Conditioning: - Refilling for start up at the beginning of the cooling season - Make-up of water during the cooling season - Refilling specifically approved by health officials and the municipal governing body, where the system has been drained for health protection or repair purposes. - Schools, Churches, Motels/Hotels and Similar Commercial Establishments

+Class 3: Non-Essential Uses of Water

+- Ornamental Purposes: - Fountains, reflecting pools, and artificial waterfalls - Outdoor Non-Commercial Watering (public or private): - Gardens, lawns, parks, golf courses (except greens), playing fields and other recreational areas. - Filling and operation of recreational swimming pools which serve fewer than 25 dwellings - Non-commercial washing of motor vehicles - Serving water in restaurants, clubs, or eating places except by specific request. - Air Conditioning: refilling cooling towers after draining except as specified in Class 1

+Public Use:

+- Fire Hydrants: any purpose, including use of sprinkler caps and testing fire apparatus and for fire department drills, except as listed in Class 1

+Flushing of Sewers and Hydrants except as listed in Class 1